 Exempted areas consent

-Exploration in exempted areas requires the prior consent of the Minister for Regional NSW, Industry and Resources in addition to an access arrangement with any landholders.
+Exploration in exempted areas may also require the prior consent of the Minister administering the Mining Act 1992 / Petroleum (Onshore) Act 1991 (as relevant).
+This may be in addition to an access arrangement with any landholders.

 To apply for an exempted area consent, contact Mining, Exploration & Geoscience within the Department of Regional NSW here.